Lucasplaygaemes/JNTD/README.md

 I'm making modifications, implementing more secure features, and the next big update is....

 # The internet!
 My next big update, is the internet, i want to add curl, or any way to download something from the internet, it will be hard, but i will do it.
 I think.
+I was making a bit more resarch and, it's look hard, but i want to implemeant curl, as soon as possible
 # Tip's?
 I would be really gratefull if you want to improve the code, it's always open to commits. and if you want you can contact me via my email.
 I will put it somewhere here.